hardik402/docker/README.md

 	docker pull nginx:alpine
 ```

-3. to list all the image
+3. to list all the images
 ```
 	docker images
 ```
 4. to run the image : docker run {image name}
 ```
-	docker run nginx
-	or
 	docker run --network host -d nginx
 ```